Ireland is one of the most popular sport fishing destinations in Europe and with good reason, too.

 As well as being known for its spectacular scenery and light this part of Ireland is also known for its prime salmon-fishing waters.

 6. Lough Muckno, Castleblayney, County Monaghan

 Surrounded by a number of smaller lakes, including the Gas Lake, Smith’s Lake, Malone’s Lake, and Killygola, there is a great variety of angling in the area.
 Muckno holds huge stocks of fish including bream, rudd, roach, hybrids, tench, perch, and pike.

 7. River Rye, County Kildare

 Just minutes outside Dublin city, this place is a secret beauty spot with a plentiful stock of trout and pike.

 8. Screebe House, Connemara, County Galway

 This is a Victorian fishing lodge located on the Atlantic coast of Connemara.
 Ireland.
 The local waters belong to the estate and are famous for their stocks of salmon, brown, and sea trout.
 The estate consists of 40,000 acres of sporting rights.

 9. Lagan River, County Antrim

-Located along a stretch upstream from Stranmillis weir, at the Belfast Boat Club, to Shaw's Bridge there is fishing from towpath only on west side of the river.
-Fishing in the area includes gudgeon, perch, pike, roach, rudd and some bream.
+Located along a stretch upstream from Stranmillis weir, at the Belfast Boat Club, to Shaw's Bridge there is fishing from towpath only on the west side of the river.
+Fishing in the area includes gudgeon, perch, pike, roach, rudd, and some bream.